xizqu/Computer-Notes/Programming/Ruby.md

 say("hi")
 say("how are you")
 say("I'm fine")
-You'll notice that say() prints hello. to the console.
-We have provided a default parameter that is used whenever our method is called without any arguments.
-Nice!
 ```

 Say() could be rewritten as just say.
 With arguments, instead of say("hi"), it could just be say "hi".
 This leads to more fluid reading of code, but sometimes it can be confusing.
 Keep that in mind when you're reading Ruby; it can get tricky deciphering between local variables and method names!